icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

             $"Could not find service of type '{nameof(ILogger<LoggerMiddleware>)}' in the service container.");
 ```

-We recommend you follow the same pattern when you create your own standard middleware.
+We recommend you follow the same pattern when you create your own standard middleware and provide Use extension methods
+for both `Router` and `IDispatcherBuilder`.

 {% callout type="information" %}
 Calling the DI container at runtime is typically discouraged--it's the service locator anti-pattern.
 Here, you should